 - She witnessed at first hand the cruelty of the apartheid regime and the battles with the youth in the townships.
 She returned to the UK determined to try and do something about it and so it was that in 1989 the Bishop Simeon Trust was formed.
 Initially it brought to the UK some of the youth from the townships whose education had been disrupted.
 Scholarships were obtained at leading schools and the programme ran until shortly after South Africa became a democratic nation.
 At which point it was felt that money raised could more usefully be employed in South Africa itself and so today the Trust is involved in education and welfare in South Africa.
 Judith was Director for many years and since her In retirement Trustees invited her to become Life President.
 In 1995 Bishop David Beetge the Bishop of the Highveld awarded both Judith and Clive Scott the Bishop's Medal for the establishment of the Bishop Simeon Trust and for the assistance the Trust has given to so many whose education is still affected by the legacy of apartheid.
 In 2008 Judith had the great honour of being proposed by Archbishop Khotso Makhulu and Archbishop Desmond Tutu to receive the Archbishop of Canterbury's award the Cross of St Augustine for her work in South Africa.

-Deborah Redding: Charity Administrator
+Deborah Redding: Finance Officer and Trust Administrator

 Deborah Redding comes to BSTrust with a wealth of knowledge and expertise within the charity sector.
 Her attention to detail and keen understanding of the work of the Trust keeps everyone informed and updated to the needs within South Africa.
 Deborah also volunteers for another local charity within her community.